kettle-7/Kettle3D/README.md

 # How did I make it?
 Kettle3D was programmed using Batch, Python and Tcl.
 The 3D rendering engine uses Panda3D, OpenGL, OpenAL and C++.

+# DISCLAIMER
+Please note that while every effort has been put into this game to ensure that users get a good experience, Kettle3D will not accept any responsibility for buildings prototyped on this game and built without confirmation that building codes are met.
+While this game allows you to simulate gravity and lateral loads, they may not mimic reality and are purely for amusement.
+Basically, don't use this game as an architecture guide.